JarekTR/programming-challenges/README.md

 # <ins>Overview</ins>
-My accepted solutions to problems on LeetCode
+Accepted solutions to problems on LeetCode